 Unlike some other social media platforms such as Facebook and Instagram, nurturing your LinkedIn profile can actually bring you a well-paid job.
 You can look at your LinkedIn profile as your online business ID.
 If you market yourself properly, you can easily be spotted and make some important contacts.

 LinkedIn is structured in such a way that it encourages users to build a professional-looking profile.
-Your LinkedIn profile can be a powerful tool in job searching process, so make sure you use this to your advantage.
+Your LinkedIn profile can be a powerful tool in the job searching process, so make sure you use this to your advantage.
 That being said, let’s see what to avoid doing on your LinkedIn profile in order to make the best out of it:

 1. Short or no background section